-Some strengths of the metrics are: a) conceptually straightforward, and easily explainable to management, and b) flexible and powerful, i.e., they have many application areas, as described in Section IV.
+Some strengths of the metrics are: a) conceptually straightforward, and easily explainable to management, and b) flexible and powerful, i.e., they have many application areas, as described in Section V.

-Some weaknesses are: a) threat modeling to determine the vulnerabilities is time consuming and subjective, and b) the SL may involve more factors than vulnerabilities and secured vulnerabilities.
+Some weaknesses are: a) threat modeling to determine the vulnerabilities is time consuming and subjective, and b) the SL will involve more factors than vulnerabilities and secured vulnerabilities.
+Moreover, as mentioned above, it is next to impossible to find all the p(t), so the SL determined by the metrics can never be the true SL.
 For weakness a), it may be possible to automate or semi-automate the threat modeling.
-Related works [13] and [19] are good starting points for further research.
+Related works [18] and [28] are good starting points for further research.
 For weakness b), it may be argued that the metrics as presented are sufficient for their envisaged application when other sources of error are considered (e.g., it is difficult to tell where an attacker will strike or how he will strike), and that adding more factors would only make the metrics unnecessarily more cumbersome and time consuming to evaluate with little additional benefit.
+It is next to impossible to determine the true SL anyway.

-Some limitations of the metrics follow.
-First of all, the metrics are only estimates of the security level, not the security level itself.
-This was indicated in assigning the probabilities as approximate in expressions (2) and (6) of Section III.
-Second, as noted in Section III, it makes no difference to the values of the metrics whether one unsecured vulnerability is more likely to be exploited than another.
-This may be due to the fact that the metrics are estimating the total security of the computer system, and therefore the total number of exploitable vulnerabilities is what's important, not the order in which they are exploited.
-Third, we applied the additive rule for the union of probabilities in Section III, requiring that 2 or more exploits do not occur simultaneously.
+Some mathematical limitations of the metrics follow.
+First of all, the metrics are only estimates of the security level, not the security level itself (and can never be the true SL due to unknowable p(t) as mentioned above).
+This was indicated in assigning the probabilities as approximate in expressions (2) and (6) above.
+Second, as noted in Section III.A, it makes no difference to the values of the metrics whether one unsecured vulnerability is more likely to be exploited than another.
+This means that the metrics are insensitive to one exploited vulnerability causing more damage than others, and may be due to the fact that the metrics are estimating the total security of the computer system, and therefore the total number of exploitable vulnerabilities is what's important, not whether a particularly damaging vulnerability is exploited.
+Third, we applied the additive rule for the union of probabilities above, requiring that 2 or more exploits do not occur simultaneously.
 This condition holds in general but if it is violated, the metrics will be inaccurate.
-Other limitations may be that there are vulnerabilities that have not been identified, and a secured vulnerability may not in reality be secured because the attacker has a secret way of defeating the securing measure.
-However, these other limitations are true of other security methods as well.
+This may not be very significant, since they are only estimates.
+An additional limitation may be that a secured vulnerability may not in reality be secured because the attacker has a secret way of defeating the securing measure.
+However, this additional limitation is true of other security methods as well.